Wick rotation derivation for weak values of the density and time-dependent density functional theory: Introduction

 There are other theorems of DFT, perhaps most importantly the Runge-Gross theorem \cite{Runge1984}.
-Roughly told, this theorem allows the replacement of the \emph{time-dependent} many-body wave function with the time-dependent density $n({\bf r},t)$.
-Given the symmetry between quantum particle dynamics and the static quantum particle partition function expressed in equation (\ref{part1}), it follows that one must be able to map the static SCFT equations describing the particle density $n({\bf r},\beta)$ onto the ground state dynamics for $n({\bf r},t)$ through the replacement of the cyclic SCFT equations with non-cyclic ones (replacing equations for ring polymers with those of linear polymers) followed by a Wick rotation $1/k_BT \rightarrow it/\hbar$.
-In other words, using Feynman's symmetry in reverse.
+This theorem allows the replacement of the \emph{time-dependent} many-body wave function with the time-dependent density $n({\bf r},t)$.
+Given the correspondence between quantum particle dynamics and the equilibrium partition function expressed in equation (\ref{part1}), it follows that one must be able to map the equilibrium SCFT equations describing the particle density $n({\bf r},\beta)$ onto the dynamics for $n({\bf r},t)$ through the replacement of the cyclic SCFT equations with non-cyclic ones followed by a Wick rotation $1/k_BT \rightarrow it/\hbar$.
+That is, replacing the equations for ring polymers (closed, loop trajectories) with those of linear polymers (open, arbitrary trajectories) followed by a Wick rotation.
+In other words, using Feynman's correspondence in reverse.
+This is not a new idea; in path integral Monte Carlo, it has been possible to analytically continue the Green's function from imaginary to real time to access real-time dynamics, although results are severely hampered by statistical noise \cite{Fredrickson2023, Dornheim2019}.
+As SCFT is a mean field theory rather than a simulation, and is free from noise, this prescription can be implemented robustly through SCFT.